Ekene Ibekwe: 2014–15 season

 On August 18, 2014, Ibekwe signed with the New Zealand Breakers for the 2014–15 NBL season.
 In what was a great season for Ibekwe, he earned All-NBL second team honors and helped lead the Breakers to the NBL Grand Final.
 After winning Game 1 against the Cairns Taipans in Cairns, Game 2 shifted to Auckland where in the dying seconds of the game, it was tied up 81–81.
 Coming out of the timeout, Ibekwe hit a game-winning fade-away shot to lift the Breakers over the Taipans 83–81 and thus clinched the team's fourth title in five seasons.

 On March 18, 2015, he signed with Atenienses de Manatí of the Baloncesto Superior Nacional to replace center Jerome James.
 His stint with Manatí lasted just 11 games as he parted ways with the club in mid-April.
 In those 11 games, he averaged 9.1 points, 6.4 rebounds and 1.2 blocks per game.

 2015–16 season

 On August 10, 2015, Ibekwe signed with Melbourne United for the 2015–16 NBL season.
-However, on September 18, Ibekwe was released by United on compassionate terms after he requested permission to return to Europe to be with his heavily pregnant girlfriend.
-Eight days later, he signed with the Gießen 46ers of Germany's Basketball Bundesliga.
+On September 26, he signed with the Gießen 46ers of Germany's Basketball Bundesliga.
 On November 22, he parted ways with Gießen.

 On January 2, 2016, he signed with the Russian club Krasny Oktyabr of the VTB United League.

 On May 2, 2016, Ibekwe signed with Hekmeh BC to replace the injured Todd O'Brien in the Final Four of the Lebanese Basketball League.